owendodd/cafe/content/designers/autobody.md

 title = "autobody"

 +++
-Autobody is a vintage inspired pants label created in 2014 by native new yorker and Pratt Graduate Cassie Goodman.
-The line is extremely flattering on bodies of all shapes and sizes.
-The pants are high waisted and come in the styles that everybody loves such as corduroy, pinstripe and vinyl.
+Autobody is a vintage inspired pants label created in 2014 by New Yorker and Pratt graduate, Cassie Goodman.
+Insanely comfortable, the pants have high waists and come in fly-off-the-shelves materials such as corduroy, pinstripe and vinyl.
+Best of all, the line is flattering on bodies of all shapes and sizes.